dhiginbotham/ChargeFormFactorAnimation/README.md

 # Proton Radius Determination

 Animation showing what happens to the charge form factor of the proton when different radii are used for both the data and the state-of-the-art model.
+In the figure $G_E$ is the charge form factor of the proton and $Q^2$ is the four momentum transferred to the system (i.e. how hard the proton was struct).

 ![](Goldilocks.gif)